pyll-o/Goss-Club/readme.txt

 This is my take on yet another Codecademy project - website of an imaginary club.
-Focus - responsive desing.
+Focus - responsive design.